qaware/qaware-blog-source/content/posts/ide-of-the-future.md

 and how it was decoupled?
 I very much hope that there will be innovation in this space, since we will really need it to be able to work on a higher level.

+## Agent isolation and sandboxing

+Our new agent reality comes with a strong caveat: Agents are smart and dumb at the same time and susceptible to prompt injection attacks.
+In particular, the combination of access to untrusted content, the access to code and potentially private data on the development machine and the fact that it is relatively easy to exfiltrate data (this combination has been named the [lethal trifecta](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/)) make the whole setup very vulnerable.
+Moreover, the combination of generating and subsequently executing arbitrary code with the privileges of the developer and access to data on their machine is a recipe for disaster.

+Currently, there are only two valid approaches.
+One is to scrutinize every single agent action manually, quickly becomes a new annoying bottleneck and source of frustration.
+The other approach is to run the agent with minimal privileges and data access possible, by means of sandboxing.
+We want the agent to have only limited filesystem access to give it the code it needs, but not the other things on the user's file system such as personal information, API keys, etc. We also want to be able to restrict internet access for the agent, which restricts access to (potentially malicious) data out there and avoids exfiltration vectors.

+Since we postulated that the IDE of the future manages and orchestrates agents, it will also need to take care of sandboxing.
+An agent definition will come not only with instructions and tool definitions but also with access privileges and isolation configuration.
+We must then reason about the different agent types and their properties to derive security properties of the agentic process.

 ## Cloud execution

 The most successful coding agents currently run on the developer machine.
 However,